On the Possibility of Melting Water Ice during the Recent Past of Mars: Application to the Formation of Gullies: Results

 \subsection{Melting suddenly warmed subsurface water ice}

 As shown previously, ice at the surface can not melt because of the latent heat cooling induced by the significant sublimation rate.
 Ice buried beneath the regolith can be protected from sublimation and thereby latent heat cooling, but ground ice in equilibrium with the atmosphere is too deep to be warmed enough and melt.
-Can we imagine a process that would allow stable ice on Mars to be exposed to an unusual or even sudden heating ?
+Can we imagine a process that would allow stable ice on Mars to be exposed to an unusual or even sudden heating?
 For instance, a well-known case on Mars is when a meteoritic impact in the mid-latitude excaves regolith and sometime exposes water ice \cite{Byrne2009}, but such events are rare and local.
-However, another process that can play this role exist on Mars and it is precisely active on gullied slopes: there, at the end of winter, seasonal CO$_2$ ice sublimation has been shown to sometime destabilizes the surface regolith material \cite{Dundas2012,Pilorget16}, inducing a dry debris flow, that is now though to be at the origin of most gully activities on Mars today.
-When such a process occur, the local water ice table (almost always present on known gullied slopes) can suddenly be exposed at the surface \cite{Khuller2021ssice} or, more interestingly, left with only a thin layer of dry soil above it \cite{Pilorget16}, experiencing rapid heating when the surface is heated by the sun but without loosing too much latent heat thanks to the thin soil cover between the water ice and the atmosphere.
+However, another process that can play this role exist on Mars and it is precisely active on gullied slopes: there, at the end of winter, seasonal CO$_2$ ice sublimation has been shown to sometime destabilizes the surface regolith material \cite{Dundas2012, Pilorget16}, inducing a dry debris flow, that is now though to be at the origin of most gully activities on Mars today.
+When such a process occur, the local water ice table (almost always present on known gullied slopes) can suddenly be exposed at the surface \cite{Khuller2021ssice} or left with only a thin layer of dry soil above it \cite{Pilorget16}, experiencing rapid heating when the surface is heated by the sun but without losing too much latent heat thanks to the thin soil cover between the water ice and the atmosphere.
+We also note that, in this scenario, water frost trapped at the base of the seasonal CO$_2$ ice layer could in principle experience enhanced springtime heating, as solar radiation can penetrate the translucent CO$_2$ ice.
+However, as shown by \citeA{Pilorget2011} and \citeA{Pilorget16}, the temperatures reached at the CO$_2$ ice–soil interface, where such water frost would be located, remain below $\sim$160~K, well below the melting point of water, and therefore do not allow liquid water formation.